-Rasmussen responded to the criticism with a letter to the public on the Good English Facebook page, which has since been removed.
+Rasmussen responded to the criticism with a letter to the public on the Good English Facebook page, which has

 "Two months ago, I was asked to write a character statement for use in the sentencing phase of Brock Turner's trial.
 Per the request of the court, I was asked to write this statement in an effort to shed light on Brock's character as I knew it to be during my childhood, adolescence and young adulthood when I interacted with him as a classmate and friend.
 I felt confident in my ability to share my straightforward opinion of him and how I knew him.
 I also felt compelled to share my deep concern over the misuse of alcohol that was a well-established contributor in this case.
 Beyond sharing my personal experience with Brock, I made an appeal to the judge to consider the effect that alcohol played in this tragedy.